Kyle Tucker Player Props: Astros vs. Pirates

 Kyle Tucker At The Plate

-- He has hit a long ball in three games this year (30.0%), homering in 7% of his plate appearances.

-- Tucker has picked up an RBI in 40.0% of his games this year, with more than one RBI in 40.0% of his games.
+- Tucker has picked up an RBI in 45.5% of his games this season, with more than one RBI in 45.5% of his games.
+He has also produced three or more runs in one contest.

-- He has scored at least once three times this year (30.0%), including one multi-run game.
+- He has scored at least one run three times this season (27.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.